 The resource was developed by the LCMS Boards for National and International Mission, who were charged by the 2019 convention with providing a “joint report … offering ideas and guidance for proposing triennial mission and ministry emphases to the national convention.”

 The November issue takes up the discussion of the Lord’s Supper, fellowship and closed Communion.

 DOXOLOGY, an LCMS Recognized Service Organization, offers resources for pastors and congregations.
 Their goal is to support faithful pastors in their vital service to the dear souls committed to their care.

-Hosted by LCMS Urban & Inner-City Mission, Rev. B. Keith Haney presented a free webinar on “One Nation Under God.”
+Hosted by LCMS Urban & Inner-City Mission, the Rev. Dien Ashley Taylor presents a free webinar on “Ministry in the Coronavirus Epicenter — Update.”